The propaganda trick that sparked a movement

 On September 2, 2020, with the world reeling from the pandemic and high-profile incidents of racial injustice, a conservative activist named Christopher Rufo appeared on Tucker Carlson Tonight and did a three-minute monologue that centered on critical race theory.
 He talked about "diversity training" that was happening at Federal agencies and said it was informed by critical race theory, which, he said, was fast becoming "the default ideology of the federal bureaucracy and is now being weaponized against the American people."

-Now I've been part of several teams that do trainings like these, including for the Federal government, and that statement's a pretty substantial disconnect.
-The trainings vary, but good ones open our eyes to the bias that occurs naturally in our brains and can prompt us to treat people who are different from us, differently or even in a discriminatory fashion – usually without even realizing it.
-Here's more from one of the original thinkers on implicit bias, Howard Ross.
+A good organizational development training of this ilk would open our eyes to the bias that occurs naturally in our brains and can prompt us to treat people who are different from us, differently or even in a discriminatory fashion – usually without even realizing it.
+It would encourage us to notice and pause so you can do better next time.

-So if these trainings are pretty common, why the fuss?
+If these trainings are pretty common, why the fuss?
 Let's look at how Rufo got to this point.

 Rufo disclosed his intent to the New Yorker reporter, Ben Wallace-Wells, saying he was looking for a lever and found it in a term that was new to most, conveyed a sense of urgency and included words that would be sure to grab folks' attention.